shivannis/xandr-docs-public/xandr-docs/articles/curate/planner.md

 ---
 title: Planner
-Description: The article outlines that the Planner is an interactive forecasting tool delivering real-time reach and delivery projections.
-It assists in gauging delivery and reach opportunities for a curated deal, enabling strategic adjustments during deal line item construction through direct visual and statistical feedback. ms.date : 10/28/2023
+Description: The article introduces the Planner, a dynamic forecasting tool for real-time reach and delivery projections.
+It helps assess delivery and reach possibilities for curated deals, allowing strategic adjustments with direct visual and statistical feedback during deal construction. ms.date : 10/28/2023
 ---